Lego RoboRiders

-RoboRiders was a short-lived Lego theme launched in 2000, following the Throwbots/Slizers, and preceding Bionicle.
+Lego RoboRiders (stylized as LEGO RoboRiders) is a discontinued Lego theme launched in 2000, following the Throwbots/Slizers, and preceding Bionicle.

-A total of seven official sets and four promotional sets were released while this series lasted.
-Special cans, when exposed to cold temperatures, would reveal codes used to play an online game.
+A total of eleven sets were released, seven official sets and four promotional sets were released as part of the theme.
+Sponsored drinks cans, when exposed to cold temperatures, would reveal codes used to play an online game.
 RoboRiders is the last line of action toys created in the Lego Technic line before Bionicle.

 Types

 Power RoboRider

-Power's City-Realm is not a safe place to be.
-This world is a huge city with acid rain, toxic fumes and several highways with broken paths that are hard to cross.
-Power has giant cranes for his enemies.
-Power is armed with two plasma cannons and a wheel launcher.
-His color is yellow.